abdobzx/English-PFE-LaTeX-Report-Template/README.md

 I organized the report into chapter files instead of having them all in one main .tex file.

-When I wrote my report, I needed some additional features like colouring the table and mofidying the spacing some parts...
+When I wrote my report, I needed some additional features like colouring the table and modifying the spacing of some parts...
 With ChatGPT and google, I added the necessary packages to be able to use new commands.

-Noramlly when you upload this report you will find only one warning that I couldn't remove but yeah we can't attain perfection.
+Normally when you upload this report you will find only one warning that I couldn't remove but yeah we can't attain perfection.
 This is clean and functional and I hope it can help others.

 If your report must be in french, I challenge you to modify the necessary scripts (Hint: google "how to change the language of latex document")